 Research

 My research interests are at the intersection of Behavioral and Development Economics, with a focus on social networks.
-I study how social networks and behavioral factors influence learning, decision-making, risk taking, risk sharing, and people's valuation of social capital.
-In particular, I'm interested in how people's behavior and beliefs are a function of interaction with and (potentially misspecified) learning from others.
+In particular, I'm interested in how people's outcomes, behaviors, and beliefs are a function of interaction with others.
 Focusing on resource-scarce settings, my research aims to clarify how and when social behaviors can improve or worsen well-being.

 Applying structural methods to experimental data, I seek to identify the underlying mechanisms that determine behavior, quantify welfare impacts, and conduct counterfactual analyses.